kataras/iris/README.md

 ### Install
-Iris is still in development status, in order to have the latest version update the package one per week
+In order to have the latest version update the package one per week
 ```sh
 $ go get -u github.com/kataras/iris
 ```